Paddle Billing

 Get a step-by-step overview of how to build a pricing page that displays localized prices, including taxes and discount calculation.
 Open a checkout when a prospect wants to sign up.

-Pricing pages show prospects the subscription plans, addons, or one-time charges that you sell and how much they cost.
+Pricing pages show prospects the subscription plans, addons, or one-time charges that you offer and how much they cost.
 They're one of the most important pages on your website, and typically play a key part in customer conversion.

 You can use Paddle.js to build pricing pages that show prospects prices that are relevant for their country, displayed in their local currency with estimated taxes.
 If you're running a sale or promo, you can calculate discounts too.